-- I. Community Consultation occurred in September and October 2022 making the case for a SRV. - 2.
+- I. Community Consultation to occur in August to December 2022 making the case for a SRV. - 2.
 Propose applying for permanent SRV during 2022/23 to be operational from the 2023/24 financial year. - 3.
 Implementing budget savings initiatives.

 Scenario Two has been chosen because the base case is not financially sustainable over the forecast period.
-Further, the current Council has expressed a desire to leave the shire in a solid financial position for future generations at the end of its term.
+Further, the current council has expressed a desire to leave the shire in a solid financial position for future generations at the end of its term.